-There is a reason why Tony's works in Ghana and Ivory Coast.
-Because that’s where the worst problems are, so that’s where we want to have a positive impact.
+Tony’s deliberately chooses to work in Ghana and Ivory Coast.
+That’s where the worst problems are so that’s where we want to have a positive impact.

-Tony’s mission is to make 100% slave free the norm in chocolate.
-Our roadmap is helping us get there.
+Tony’s mission is together we make 100% slave free the norm in chocolate.
+And our roadmap is helping us get there.
 But how much progress are we making and how much impact are we having?
 Good question!
-That's why we've gone to great lengths to explain what we’re doing and make it possible to measure these things.
-We also monitor the effects of our activities, so you can also see what impact we’re having.
+That's why we've gone to great lengths to explain what we’re doing.
+We also monitor the effects of our activities so you can see what impact we’re having.
 The 2016/2017 cocoa season ended in September 2017.
 These are our main impact results to date:

-28 million bars soldMore and more people are discovering our chocolate.
-This year we've sold 28.756.133 bars.
+36.5 million bars soldMore and more people are discovering our chocolate.
+This year we expect to sell about 28 million bars.
 Whoopee!
 Growth is an important part of our mission.
-It enables us to work with more farmers according to our recipe for slave free cocoa.
-And it also means we can make more noise in the chocolate industry so the chocolate giants follow our example.
+It enables us to work with more farmers who benefit from our recipe for slave free cocoa.
+It also means we can make more noise in the chocolate industry so the chocolate giants follow our example.

-6,602,000 kilos of cocoa beans purchasedThat’s about 18 shipping containers filled to the brim!
-All of the beans (for our cocoa mass and our cocoa butter) are traceable, purchased directly from our partner cooperatives in Ghana and Ivory Coast.
+5,500,000 kilos of cocoa beans purchasedThat’s about 18 shipping containers filled to the brim!
+The beans used to make our cocoa mass and our cocoa butter are all traceable, purchased directly from our partner cooperatives in Ghana and Ivory Coast.
 We're unique in this respect.
 Almost no other chocolate brand sold in supermarkets knows where or how its cocoa beans are grown.
-They have no relationship with the cocoa farmers and if the cocoa comes from West Africa, they're completely in the dark.
+They have no relationship with the cocoa farmers and if the cocoa comes from West Africa they're completely in the dark.
 As strange as it may seem, this applies to the vast majority of certified (sustainably produced and organic) cocoa.
 The beans we purchased during the 2016-17 cocoa season (some of those 5,500,000 kg) will be in your bar in 2018.

-The fact that 5.420 farmers produce cocoa for Tony’s, means that there are 5,420 farmers who earn a living income.
-And even better news, most of these farmers have have wives and children, so the number of people who benefit is far greater.
+The 5,021 farmers who produce cocoa for Tony’s are 4,318 farmers who earn a decent income.
+And because they have wives and children, the number of people who benefit is far greater.
 The farmers are proud to be able to provide for their families.
-Proud farmers; that’s what we do it!
+That’s why we do it!
 We buy cocoa per season.
 So the number of farmers we’re working with this year is higher than the number of farmers who produced the cocoa for the 27 million bars we sold last year.
 Got it?